kbarbary/sep/README.md

 Install
 -------

-The library has no external dependencies.
+The library has no dependencies outside the C standard library.

 API
 ---